 The Power of Psychology in Students’ STEM Learning

 Currently, only 23 of our 50 states require school counsellors to be available for students from K-12.
 Lacking these resources, many students do not get the help they need to succeed in STEM subjects.
-Often, students struggle with STEM because they have been influenced by harmful stereotypes about which kinds of students are best at these subjects or because they lose confidence.
+Often, students struggle with STEM because they have been influenced by harmful stereotypes about which types of students are best suited for these subjects, or because they lose confidence.

-Others have trouble with the typical teaching methods that are used to educate students on STEM subjects.
+Others struggle with the traditional teaching methods used to educate students in STEM subjects.
 Not everyone has a brain that adapts naturally to mathematics and engineering.
 These students need to know that it’s okay if they need more time to grasp the material than their classmates or try different methods of learning.
-Even if a student isn’t planning to pursue a career in STEM, it’s important that all students have a solid understanding of the basics.
+Even if a student isn’t planning to pursue a career in STEM, all students must have a solid understanding of the basics.

 Counselling can help students gain the confidence they need to tackle these subjects with the knowledge that they will make mistakes—and that’s okay.
 Psychology can also help counsellors better understand what is holding students back and work with educators to address those issues.

-In addition to issues that relate directly to their STEM education, students’ personal and emotional struggles can also have an impact on their learning.
-It’s important to have the resources and support available from a sympathetic third party to help students work through all of the problems in their lives so they can be more successful in school and happier at home.
+In addition to issues related directly to their STEM education, students’ personal and emotional struggles can also impact their learning.
+It’s essential to have the resources and support available from a sympathetic third party to help students work through all of the problems in their lives so they can be more successful in school and happier at home.

 How Teachers Can Use Psychology in STEM

-Many teachers themselves have trouble teaching STEM subjects to students.
-They may not fully understand what their students are struggling with or have trouble inspiring students to be interested in these subjects.
+Many teachers themselves struggle to teach STEM subjects to their students.
+They may not fully understand what their students are working with or struggle to inspire students’ interest in these subjects.

-Understanding the psychology behind their students’ struggles can help teachers adapt their approaches to STEM learning and help their classes become more successful.
-Teachers will be better able to relate to students and think up creative methods for addressing their unique challenges in STEM.
+Understanding the psychology behind their students’ struggles can help teachers adapt their approaches to STEM learning, ultimately making their classes more successful.
+By doing so, teachers will be better equipped to relate to students and devise creative methods for addressing their unique STEM challenges.

 An Education in Psychology Has Incredible Benefits

-No matter what field a person ends up joining, having a psychology education helps them to understand and interact with the world around them.
+Regardless of the field a person chooses to pursue, having a psychology education helps them understand and interact with the world around them.
 It’s a popular field for a reason: we all want to understand each other better.
-Learning about psychology also helps people to develop key critical thinking skills and creativity.
+Learning about psychology also helps people develop key critical thinking skills and creativity.
 We need people with this type of knowledge and related skills in schools to help students succeed in their future careers.
-Although it’s certainly possible to get a STEM education without psychology, being able to relate to others is an important skill that helps to make our world better.
+Although it’s certainly possible to obtain a STEM education without studying psychology, being able to relate to others is an essential skill that helps make our world better.